aj-marci/capstone/README.md

 Responsive restaurant UI home page, business logic for reserving a table.

-packages needed to edit / view.
+packages needed to edit / view on local dev environment.

 1. react-bootstrap
 2. all font awesome icon npm packages, need to list